The Best Middle Eastern Restaurants In Sydney

 Jimmys Falafel, CBD

-Say hello to Jimmys Falafels, Merivale’s new Middle Eastern eatery, bar and takeout joint on George Street.
+Jimmys Falafels, Merivale’s Middle Eastern eatery, bar and takeout joint on George Street.
 The spot is led by Head Chef Simon Zalloua’s, formerly from The Collaroy and Rockpool.
 The menu draws from the cuisines and cultures of Egypt, Israel and Lebanon.
+Jimmys offers some of the best pittas and mouth-watering harissa spiced fries until 2am, Thursday – Saturday.
 Find out more here

 Nour, Surry Hills